Cooking With Sugar: Interfering Agents Explained

 Spoiler alert: Interfering agents could have helped.

-Wait—What Is an Interfering Agent?
+What Is an Interfering Agent?

-Meet the Interfering Agents
+Interfering Agents

-1. Corn Syrup: The Smooth Talker
+1. Corn Syrup:

-2. Cream of Tartar: The Secret Agent
+2. Cream of Tartar:

 Cream of tartar is the stealthy acid that breaks sugar molecules apart like a tiny molecular divorce lawyer.
-It splits sucrose into glucose and fructose, both of which are less likely to crystallize.

 Use it in: fondant, fudge, and sometimes hard candies.

-3. Butter: The Chill Aunt
+3. Butter:

 Use it in: toffee, brittle, pralines—basically anywhere you want flavor and smoothness.

-4. Honey: The Hippie Cousin
+4. Honey:

 Use it in: chewy candies, caramels, or just to make your recipe sound rustic and wholesome.

-5. Lemon Juice or Vinegar: The Tangy Troublemakers
+5. Lemon Juice or Vinegar:

 They’re acids like cream of tartar, breaking down sucrose into its friendlier components.
-Great in small doses—unless you want your candy to taste like salad dressing, in which case, live your truth.
+Great in small doses- unless you want your candy to taste like salad dressing, in which case, live your truth.

 Hey, I’m Kim!